herndonj/fall2016Intro2R/README.md

 To run this Rmd

-1. Upload the .Rmd to docker
+1. Upload the .Rmd to docker(use Files tab in the Help Pane of docker-RStudio)
+2. upload the UnempData.xlsx data to docker
 2. Run in the console:  library(rmarkdown)
 3. Run in the console:  render("<latestFilename>.rmd", output_file = 'Intro2R.html')
 4. Then you should be able to run code-chunks rom the source pane.